How to Avoid Credit Card Debt During the Holidays

 It’s the most wonderful time of the year, but along with that comes a slew of stress about buying the perfect gift, accommodating family members that are visiting from out-of-state, and a ton of spending!
 You’re soon entering the New Year with a resolution to try and recuperate from the financial strain that the holidays just put on you.
 Don’t fret though!
 With some great financial planning, and very strategic money traps to avoid, you can have a financially stress-free holiday and transition comfortably into tax season!
 Check out these money-tips to help.

 Avoid deferred interest deals.

 Most stores that offer more expensive products, such as jewelry and furniture, typically offer interest free financing if you pay the credit card bill within a certain amount of time.
 This seems like a great idea, but for the majority of us who don’t have the discipline or the means to pay off the bill within the designated time frame, you’ll just end up paying the extremely high interest rate after the interest free period has past.
 It’s best to avoid this all together.
-Instead, try some coupon codes from your favorite holiday stores to score some extra savings to stay within your budget.
+Instead, try some coupon codes for Kay Jewelers to score some extra savings on that special someone and stay within your budget.

 Stay on track!

 We all tend to lose focus during the holidays.
 It may be the temptation of all the stores and products available in the malls and shopping plazas we frequent during this time, or the extra family in town to distract us – but it happens!
 Try to stay on track as much as possible to avoid unnecessary spending.
 A great way to do this is to keep both a list of the presents you need to buy and a budget.
 If you start to fall short for presents, try and analyze the budget to find ways to cut on the non-holiday parts of the budget, such as food and decorations.